albert-college-ics3u/final-project-2018/assessment.md

 # Assessment

-Your project will be assessed using the following categories.
-If you copy code from an existing program, not provided by Mr. Guse, you will receive a mark of ZERO.
+Your project will be assessed using the following categories.  **IMPORTANT:**  If you copy code from an existing program, not provided by Mr. Guse, you will receive a mark of ZERO.

 |Programming Expectations|**30**|Grade|
 |---|:---:|---|